numba/numba/docs/source/cuda-reference/kernel.rst

 ~~~~~~~~~~~~

 `CUDA Vector Types <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#built-in-vector-types>`_
 are available in the kernel.
-Unlike native CUDA, vector types are constructed
+Unlike native CUDA where factory functions are
-directly with their constructor.
-For example, to construct a ``float3``:
+used, vector types are constructed directly with their constructor.
+For example,
+to construct a ``float3``:

 .. code-block:: python3